andrewmanq/cs344/project/CSP domain.md

 -any additive or subtractive outline operation (shrink, grow, outset, inset) is not allowed if it causes an outline to overlap itself.

--any operation forbidden by the stylistic guidelines is not allowed
+-any operation forbidden by the stylistic guidelines (controlled by user) is not allowed

+-a building that has been curved before cannot be curved again

+-a building that is beveled cannot be beveled again